RichardLitt/burntfen.com/_projects/mellow-pages-library.md

 [Source code](https://github.com/RichardLitt/mellow-pages).

-Mellow Pages later closed, but continues as a library pop-up at Silent Barn, another venue in Bushwick.
+Mellow Pages later closed, and the site is now down, but it continues as a library pop-up at Silent Barn, another venue in Bushwick.
 [Their new website](http://theatlasreview.com/mellow-pages-library/) is now maintained and hosted as part of Atlas Review.